aTasja/Radio2/README.md

 ### ---SplashActivity class extends Activity--- <br/>
 - After installation, the application requests permission to access calls to monitor the status of the phone and turn off the radio during a phone conversation.
-- Launches the app and send intent to RadioActivity class to start.
+- Launches the app and send intent to RadioActivity class to start.<br/>

 ### ---MainActivity class extends Activity---  <br/>
-- Launch main screen of app.<br/>
+- Launches main screen of app.<br/>
 - Handle all button mode changes, including progress bar.
 - Send intent to MediaPlayerService class to connect radio.
-- Have three BroadcastReceivers (dynamically registered)
+- Have two BroadcastReceivers (dynamically registered)
 	a) to receive messages from Service about Radio connecting.
 	b) to receive messages about Internet connectivity of device.
-	c) to receive messages about Phone status (OFFHOOK, IDLE, RINGING).
+- Have one static BroadcastReceiver to receive messages about Phone status (IDLE, RINGING).
-- Start EditActivity for result when user press add or edit button in settings menu.
-- Stops service.
+- Stops service.<br/>

 ### ---MediaPlayerService class extends IntentService---  <br/>
 - From starting intent gets radio stream and starts MediaPlayer.